Wellsville New York

 • A Baker’s Tale

-• One of my pleasures on Fridays is reading Chuck Wiser’s column, “Wiser’s Wramblings” in The Wellsville Sun.
+One of my pleasures on Fridays is reading Chuck Wiser’s column, “Wiser’s Wramblings” in The Wellsville Sun.
 Chuck summarizes his column, “I write the words to share what my eyes see and my heart feels.”
-Chuck’s column is a reminder to “open your eyes and see,” which is something I often say.
-My now adult
+Chuck’s column is a reminder… Continue reading

-• Fred and Louise Haisch invited us over to dinner.
+Fred and Louise Haisch invited us over to dinner.
 Terri and I decided to walk.
 The late afternoon sun wove through the overhanging tree branches, weaving an intricate quilt pattern of shadows and light across the dirt road.
-There was a slight hint of autumn in the air following the long days of oppressive heat
+There was… Continue reading